platform-crew/locust-telemetry/docs/getting_started.rst

 tools and offering detailed insights into system performance.

 Compatible with distributed systems, both master and worker nodes periodically emit logs that can be easily ingested.
-The plugin is also extensible—custom metrics (e.g., Kubernetes metrics) can be added to analyze scalability and infrastructure behavior under load.
+This plugin is also extensible—custom metrics (e.g., Kubernetes metrics) can be added to analyze scalability and infrastructure behavior under load.

-We welcome contributions—please help expand this project with additional telemetry plugins!
+We welcome contributions—please help expand this project with additional telemetry recorders!

 Motivation
 ----------